personyze/personyze-template-language/subst_user_data_syntax.md

 If template has elements with `id` attributes these attributes are removed.

-Any HTML tag can have `ontplready` attribute with piece of Javascript that will be executed once the template is inserted into the document.
+Any HTML tag can have `ontplready` attribute with piece of JavaScript that will be executed once the template is inserted into the document.
-Within this Javascript `this` variable will refer to the current element where `ontplready` is found.
+Within this JavaScript `this` variable will refer to the current element where `ontplready` is found.
 Also there will be special variable called `by_id` that will contain references to all the elements that had `id` attribute (that was cut off).
 Also `by_id` will be available in event handlers, like "onclick", etc.